-This is the second W3C Working Draft.
-It has been produced by the W3C Web Services Description Working Group, which is part of the W3C Web Services Activity.
+This is a W3C Last Call Working Draft of Web Services Description Language (WSDL) Version 2.0 Part 0: Primer.
+It has been produced by the Web Services Description Working Group, which is part of the W3C Web Services Activity.
+If the feedback is positive, the Working Group plans to submit this specification for consideration as a W3C Candidate Recommendation along with the rest of the WSDL 2.0 documents.

-This is the first complete draft of the primer.
-A diff-marked version against the previous version of this document is available.
-Comments on this document are invited and should be sent to the public public-ws-desc-comments@w3.org mailing list (public archive).
+Comments on this document are to be sent to the public public-ws-desc-comments@w3.org mailing list (public archive) until 19 September 2005.